pipelight/doc.pipelight/guide/modes.md

 };
 ```

 If a command of the step fails.
-The next command will still be executed, and son on until the last command of the step.
+The next command will still be executed, and so on until the last command of the step.
-Then the next step will be executed.
+Then the following step is executed.